Dejavu (Koda Kumi album)

-Information
+Background and release

 Dejavu is Japanese pop-R&B singer Koda Kumi's ninth studio album.
 It was released a month after her limited released single "Pop Diva".
 The album peaked at No. 1 on the Oricon Albums Charts and remained on the charts for twenty-four weeks.

 Dejavu was released in two editions – a standard CD and first press limited edition CD+2DVD edition, which featured Kumi's performance Dream Music Park.
 After the CD+2DVD sold out, a CD+DVD version was released, which omitted the performance.
 The first DVD contained four new music videos and an alternate video of "Pop Diva".
 "Be My Baby" and "Megumi no Hito" were both given music videos, despite their songs not being placed on the CD.
 Initially, they were released on Kumi's first cover album Eternity ~Love & Songs~, which had been released in October the previous year.

 The album featured American singer-songwriter and producer Brandon Howard (known as B. Howard), who was featured in the song "Passing By," though he was not credited on the track listing on the back of the album covers.

-On the first DVD of the CD+2DVD editions, after the music videos, the first half of Kumi's Dream music park at Yokohama Stadium played with the second DVD housing the second half.
+On the first DVD of the CD+2DVD editions, after the music videos, the first half of Kumi's Dream Music Park at the Yokohama Stadium played with the second DVD housing the second half.
 Once the CD+2DVD editions sold out and the CD+DVD editions became available, only the music videos were available on the DVD.
 The album was certified platinum by the RIAJ after its release.